10-In-1 Rations

 A waxed fiber carton with the marking "1st Half of 5 Rations" was placed inside a corrugated box that included all the cartons and other "soft" goods.
 A huge fiberboard box that fit within a fiberboard sleeve contained two of these boxes along with two fiberboard boxes labeled "2nd Half of 5 Rations" that contained the cans.

 The Partial Dinner Units are arranged with the other soft components within a lined box (right) that has been wax-coated to make it waterproof.
 Three different early prototypes are seen here.
 The "1st Half Of 5 Rations" labeled corrugated box to the left is where the water-resistant box is placed.
-The lack of individual waxing on the units, unlike on K Rations, is explained by this.
+Due to this packaging method, the individual waxing of the units, unlike standard K Rations, is unnecessary.

 It was required to separate the K Ration units because the cans were packed separately from the softer packets.
-The cans are arranged in a fiberboard box labeled "2nd Half of 5 Rations" with the other cans.
+The cans are arranged in a fiberboard box labeled "2nd Half of 5 Rations".

 The "2nd Half of 5 Rations" included the 10-in-1 Ration's cans.
 On top of the package, you'll notice five K-Ration cans that will be distributed together with the Partial Dinner Units.

-The confections and beverages in the Partial Dinner Units altered from their original K Ration composition as soon as the new 10-in-1 Ration went into mass production to give a better balanced meal.
+The confections and beverages in the Partial Dinner Units differed from their original K Ration composition as soon as the new 10-in-1 Ration went into mass production to give a better-balanced meal.

 Two packages of biscuits, 0.8 oz. of sugar (which may be four individually wrapped tablets or one carton of 23 grams of granulated sugar), one stick of chewing gum, and a wire key for opening the can are all included in the August 1943 edition of the Partial Dinner Units.
 The variations for each meal are as follows: